Gavri8827/ProtectHerChat/README.md

 # Protect Her Chat-Full-Stack React Web Application

 ## Overview
-This project developed during a hackathon at AppsFlyer using the React framework.
+This project developed during a hackathon 2024 at AppsFlyer .
 The application provides parents with vital information on the dangers their children may face online.

 ## Features
 - 🔍 Real-time detection of harmful and dangerous words in chat
 - 🤖 Interactive chatbot that guides parents about online threats